TylerWilson61/automata/README.md

 # automata
-game of life cellular automata in c. rip John Conway
+game of life cellular automata in C. Essentially takes a txt file with the correct format and then outputs the result based on John Conway's game of life.
+It takes a look at the rows above and below to see if neighbor cells are alive or dead and reacts based on this information.
+This helped me unterstand memory allocation better in C, because I had to think about looking at data not in our address space.
+Also always good to work on fundementals, which this was good for.  rip John Conway